 Verifiable eminence in the discipline of assignment, defined as superior knowledge and skill in a discipline in which this district offers instruction.
 The superior knowledge and skill is determined in comparison with the generally accepted standard of achievement, measured by recognized authorities, as identified by faculty in the discipline.

-Note: When someone is granted equivalency, it is within an entire discipline, as opposed to a single course; therefore someone who is granted equivalency through eminence should demonstrate that eminence in the discipline as a whole.
+Note: When someone is granted equivalency, it is within an entire discipline, as opposed to a single course; therefore, someone who is granted equivalency through eminence should demonstrate that eminence in the discipline as a whole.

 For the equivalent of required professional experience, possession of thorough and broad knowledge for each of the following as separate and distinct criteria: